restruct/silverstripe-shortcodable/README.md

 Shortcodes can optionally be represented in TinyMCE with a placeholder image.

 ![](docs/screens/dialog.png)
-This module is a SS4 partial to largely rewrite of sheadawson/silverstripe-shortcodable.
+This module is a partial-to-largely rewrite of sheadawson/silverstripe-shortcodable.<br>
+It depends on [Silverstripe Simpler]() for some non-react UI functionalities (mainly the modal dialog).

 ## Configuration
 Register DataObjects or classes as shortcodable via Yaml config: